 King: By rail.
 They'd come in on little dolly cars.
 The rails would be loaded first, and then the ties for that many rails would be on top.
-Then you'd have this little dolly on either end.
-When you'd unloaded that, there'd be enough men to get around those little dollies to set them off the track, and then we'd move another car up, you see.
+Then you'd have this little dolly on either end, those little dollies to set them off the track, and then we'd move another car up, you see.
 There was a dolly on each end of the rails.
 When you got through that evening and got them all unloaded and laid, why, you'd put these dollies back up on the track and put some kind of engine on them and pull them back.